kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Parameters:
 It takes one parameter, which is the mini_batch_index of datatype `int`.
 #### Description:
 This method extracts the input data from the test_data file and assigns that to the first activations matrix.
-It then starts a loop that goes upto the last layer of the network and assigns the values to each weighted_sums and activations matrices.
+It then starts a loop that goes upto the last layer of the network and assigns the values to each weighted_inputs and activations matrices.

 ### 4. backPropagation()
 #### Syntax: